phpbg/easysync/readme.md

 * Fix: handle permissions rejected that cannot be asked anymore (the permission activity doesn't start)
 * Feature: check for low free space on dav or on device
-* Feature: show a notification if too many sync jobs fail (e.g. when remote dav is not reacheable)
 * Optimization: when new remote files are locally added during FullSync, a FileSync is trigged which is useless.
 See if we can avoid this